zippyy/wedding-website/content/section/gifts.md

 giftUrl: "https://www.collectionpot.com/pot/3015949/"
 ---

 The most important thing to us is that you are able to celebrate with us on our wedding day.
 However, if you wish to give a gift, we will gratefully accept.
-Please see the Registry links below.
+Please see the Registry links below:
 <br>
 <br>
 <div style="text-align: center;">